typegoose/auto-increment/README.md

 ### AutoIncrementSimple - Options

-The options can either be an object or an array of objects (single field / multiple fields)
+The options can either be an object or an array of objects (single field / multiple fields).

-Note: This function will only increment if the document is not new, this is to apply the default value
+Note: This function will only increment if the document is not new, this is to apply the default value.

 #### field

 `string`

-This option is always required to get which field to increment
+This option is always required to get which field to increment.

 #### incrementBy

 `number` default `1`

-This option is optional, default is to increment by `1`
+This option is optional, default is to increment by `1`.

 ### AutoIncrementID - Options

-The options can only be one single object
+The options can only be one single object.

-This plugin variant uses a model and a collection to store tracking(/counter) infomation to keep track of the ID in case the latest one gets deleted
+This plugin variant uses a model and a collection to store tracking(/counter) infomation to keep track of the ID in case the latest one gets deleted.

-Note: the model used to keep track of the counter, will use the connection that the assigned schema uses
+Note: the model used to keep track of the counter, will use the connection that the assigned schema uses.
-Note: when the model is completly new, the first document will be "1", [see here as on why](https://github.com/Automattic/mongoose/issues/3617)
+Note: when the model is completly new, the first document will be "1", [see here as on why](https://github.com/Automattic/mongoose/issues/3617).

-if the hook should be skipped, use `AutoIncrementIDSkipSymbol`
+if the hook should be skipped, use `AutoIncrementIDSkipSymbol`:

 ```ts
 const doc = new Model();